pt8o/test-amb/README.md

 For the frontend, you need Node, `npm`, and `yarn` installed.
 Run `yarn` to install Node dependencies.

 In the project root, create a `.env` file, following the pattern in the `.env.example` file.
-You will need to replace some of the entries with your own secrets, local filenames, etc.
+You will need to replace some of the entries with your own secrets, local filenames, etc. You'll need your own [OpenAI API key](https://platform.openai.com/).

 Pass in a path to a PDF file to the script that will fetch the embeddings: `yarn run convert-pdf path/to/file.pdf`.
-The embeddings CSV file will be saved where it is needed, in `lib/assets/`.
+The embeddings CSV file will be saved in `lib/assets/`.

 ## Run & develop